stephenstockman/ChickenVision/README.md

 # ChickenVision

-Very basic collection of functions and classes used in vision processing utilizing OpenCV 3.2 created to be used by FRC Team 217 the ThunderChickens.
+Very basic collection of functions and classes used in vision processing utilizing OpenCV 3.2 created to be used and modified by FRC Team 217 the ThunderChickens.

 ## Features